 Phase 6: Commenting

-PECS is preferred communication system by many ABA providers because it facilitates the acquisition of speech, leads to an increase in social approach during play, and is easily understood in the community.
-One common misconception associated with PECS is that people think that if they are using any picture they are using PECS.
+PECS is a preferred communication system by many ABA providers because it facilitates the acquisition of speech, leads to an increase in social approach during play, and is easily understood in the community.
+One common misconception associated with PECS is that if the learners are using any picture they are using PECS.
 In order for pictures to be considered PECS they must be used to communicate!

-Below is a choice board that I made using pictures of items in the clinic.
+Below are examples of choice boards that are used in the clinic.
 The choice board functions as PECS because the child can communicate to their therapist and mand for what they want to play with.